-Hila has considerable professional writing experience, having written for The Guardian, Desktop magazine, Overland journal, The Australian Government (Office for Women), The Australian Film Institute, Underscore magazine, The STW Group (Australasia’s largest Communications Group), and many others.
+Hila has considerable professional writing experience, having written for The Guardian, Desktop magazine, Overland journal, The Australian Government (Office for Women), The Australian Film Institute, Underscore magazine, The STW Group (Australasia’s largest Communications Group), The Conversation, and many others.
 She is also a regular writer for The Australian Ballet.
 In her previous non-academic roles, she has worked in marketing, editing, and online content strategy in the private sector.
 Her fictional work has appeared in several publications, and she was a finalist for the 2015 ELLE UK Talent Writing Competition and shortlisted for the February 2018 Bath Flash Fiction Award.

 Hila has recently given a keynote lecture at the Bicentenary Conference for Emily Brontë, Emily Brontë: A Peculiar Music (7-9 September 2018, Marriott Hotel, York), titled, ‘Muse, Sister, Myth: The Cultural Afterlives of Emily Brontë on Screen’. https://www.bronte.org.uk/bronte-200/events/548/emily-bronte-a-peculiar-music/561

 She has also recently published an article at The Conversation on the subject of this lecture: https://theconversation.com/the-real-emily-bronte-was-red-in-tooth-and-claw-forget-the-on-screen-romance-101913